-We expect to make capital expenditures of approximately \$40.0 million to \$45.0 million in the aggregate during fiscal 2020, \$6.5 million of which were made during the first quarter of 2020.
+We expect to make capital expenditures of approximately \$40.0 million to \$45.0 million in the aggregate during fiscal 2020, \$11.1 million of which were made during the first two quarters of 2020.
 Our projected capital expenditures for fiscal 2020 include, among other things, approximately \$22.1 million for profit enhancing and asset sustainability projects, \$11.1 million for productivity increases and cost saving initiatives and \$8.1 million for information technology (hardware and software).